goalifyplus/docs/administrator-guides/file-upload/minio/README.md

 To override Minio's auto-generated keys, you may pass secret and access keys explicitly as environment variables.
 Explained [here](https://docs.minio.io/docs/minio-docker-quickstart-guide)

-## Setup Rocket.Chat to use Minio
+## Setup Goalify.Chat to use Minio

-To setup Minio as the file storage server in Rocket.Chat, go to `File Uploads` section under `administration`, then set `Storage Type: GridFS (default)` to `AmazonS3`.
+To setup Minio as the file storage server in Goalify.Chat, go to `File Uploads` section under `administration`, then set `Storage Type: GridFS (default)` to `AmazonS3`.
 Next, access the AmazonS3 menu and update the following details:

 | Configuration Name   | Description                                               |
 | -------------------- | --------------------------------------------------------- |